top of page

 Obesity

+Obesity is one of the most common preventable health problems affecting Basset Hounds.
 Their love of food, combined with a relatively low level of physical activity, can easily lead to weight gain.

 Excess body weight places additional strain on: